 Explicit Loading in Entity Framework Core

-In this article, I am going to discuss Explicit Loading in Entity Framework (EF) Core with Examples.
-Please read our previous article, where we discussed Lazy Loading in Entity Framework Core with Examples.
-At the end of this article, you will understand what is Explicit Loading and how to implement Explicit Loading in the EF Core.
+In this article, I will discuss Explicit Loading in Entity Framework (EF) Core with Examples.
+Please read our previous article discussing Lazy Loading in Entity Framework Core with Examples.
+At the end of this article, you will understand what explicit loading is and how to implement explicit loading in EF Core.
 We will work with the same example we have worked on so far.

 Let us understand this with an example.
-First, let us disable the Lazy loading for all the entities by setting the LazyLoadingEnabled property to false within the constructor of the context class.
+First, let us disable the Lazy loading for all the entities by setting the LazyLoadingEnabled property to false within the constructor of the context class or by removing the UseLazyLoadingProxies() method call from the OnConfiguring method of the DbContent class.
 So, first, modify the EFCoreDbContext class as shown below.

 using Microsoft.EntityFrameworkCore;